Josiah K. Lilly Sr.: Personal life

-J. K. also established an apple orchard on property he purchased in 1896, 7 mi north of downtown Indianapolis, at Seventy-First Street and College Avenue.
-In 1927 Lilly had a Tudor Revival-style, private performance hall built in the orchard and had a custom-built pipe organ installed.
+Lilly also established an apple orchard on property he purchased in 1896, 7 mi north of downtown Indianapolis at 71st Street and College Avenue.
+In 1927, he commissioned a Tudor Revival-style private performance hall in the orchard and installed a custom-built pipe organ.
 He initially named the building Melodeon Hall, but renamed it Foster Hall in the 1930s as a tribute to composer Stephen Foster.
-In the mid-1960s the Lilly family donated the property, including the music hall, to the Park School for boys.
-The present-day Park Tudor School is located on the property and continues to use the hall.
+In the mid-1960s, the Lilly family donated the property, including the music hall, to the Park School for boys.
+The present-day Park Tudor School occupies the site and continues to use the hall.

 Death

-On February 8, 1948, Lilly died in Indianapolis, at the age of 86.
+On February 8, 1948, Lilly died in Indianapolis at the age of 86.
 His estate was valued at $6.5 million at the time of his death.
 He is buried at Crown Hill Cemetery in Indianapolis.